 The Stock Purchase and Savings Program ("SPASP") is a defined contribution plan provided under Section 401(k) of the Internal Revenue Code.
 Contributions to the plan are subject to annual limits established by the IRS.
 While employees may direct their own contributions into a number of provided investments, the Company match of 50% of an eligible participant's contribution up to the first 8% of the participant's base salary (up to the IRS maximum recognizable compensation level) is made in Common Stock.
 The match is immediately vested, and participants can move the match out of Common Stock, and into any of the other investments, at any time, subject to blackout periods and other trading window restrictions.
-For participants hired after December 31, 2004 who are not eligible to participate in the Owens-Illinois Salary Retirement Plan, the Company also makes a contribution of 2% of base salary to the SPASP each payroll period, which is invested in the same investment options selected by the participant's contribution up to the first 10% of the participant's base salary plus annual incentive (up to the IRS maximum recognizable compensation level) and will also make a contribution of 3% base salary to the SPASP each payroll period, which is invested in the same investment options selected by the participants for their own contributions.)
+For participants hired after December 31, 2004 who are not eligible to participate in the Owens-Illinois Salary Retirement Plan, the Company also makes a contribution of 2% of base salary to the SPASP each payroll period, which is invested in the same investment options selected by the participants for their own contributions.
+(Effective January 1, 2016, as a result of the freeze of the Salary Retirement Plan, the Company 1, 2016, as a result of the freeze of the Salary Retirement Plan, the Company so makes a contribution up to the first 10% of the participant's base salary plus annual incentive (up to the IRS maximum recognizable compensation level) and will also make a contribution of 3% base salary to the SPASP each payroll period, which is invested in the same investment options.)